Large-type Artin groups are systolic: Introduction

-Instead of metric non-positive curvature, we turn the attention towards a combinatorial counterpart.
-Examples of combinatorially non-positively curved spaces and groups are: small cancellation, CAT(0) cubical, and systolic ones.
-There are many advantages of the combinatorial approach.
-For example, biautomaticity is proved in various combinatorial settings, while it is still an open problem (with a plausible negative answer) for CAT(0) groups (see the discussion in Subsection~\ref{s:applications} below).
+Instead of metric non-positive curvature, we turn our attention towards a combinatorial counterpart.
+Examples of combinatorially non-positively curved spaces and groups are: small cancellation groups, CAT(0) cubical groups, and systolic groups.
+There are many advantages to the combinatorial approach.
+For example, biautomaticity has been proved in various combinatorial settings, while it is still an open problem (with a plausible negative answer) for CAT(0) groups (see the discussion in Subsection~\ref{s:applications} below).